The team behind Quartier des Spectacles cocktail bar Taverne Midway has unveiled a new drinking establishment in the Village.

 While Midway is relatively somber, donning dark woods, copper fixtures, and rusty red brick walls, new sibling Marion is bright with bursts of greenery.
 Its brick walls are white-washed, and large garage-style windows line its corner storefront.
 “It gives the feeling of being outside, even when you’re inside.
 And in the summer, we will open them and add a terrasse,” Landry says.

 The bar takes over a locale that for years belonged to Fun Spot, a divey place for video poker and pool playing.
-In its reincarnation as Marion, owners left those elements behind.
+In its reincarnation as Marion, the owners left those elements behind.

 Landry is joined by Midway partners and fellow bar vets Alexandre Théberge, Jean-Philippe Bouchard, and François Chamberland for the project, which he describes as the “little sister” to their last.
 In keeping with that label, they decided to name Marion after Théberge’s daughter (herself a younger sister).

-“She doesn’t know it yet because she’s only one-year-old, but when she grows up, she’ll be able to say, ‘There’s a bar in my name,’” Landry says.
+“She doesn’t know it yet because she’s only one year old, but when she grows up, she’ll be able to say, ‘There’s a bar in my name,’” Landry says.